kowshik-sundararajan/seo-detect/README.md

 # SEO Detect
-A Node.js package that scans a HTML file and show all of the SEO defects specified by the user.
+A Node.js package that scans a HTML file and shows all of the SEO defects specified by the user.

 ## Requirements
 * Node